Canon 300D vs 600D

 |Canon G1 X Mark II||optional||n||3.0||1040||tilting||Y||1/4000s||5.2||Y||Y|

 |Canon G1 X||optical||n||3.0||922||Swivel||n||1/4000s||1.9||Y||Y|

 The 300D writes its imaging data to Compact Flash cards, while the 600D uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 300D and Canon EOS 600D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 300D and the Canon 600D?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 300D: